jundalisay/spblist/content/en/research/keynes/general-theory/chapter-02.md

 {{< c v="red" >}}This does not mean that the existing real wages accurately measures the marginal disutility of labour* [workers refusing to work for slave wages]{{< /c >}}

-> *Superphysics Note: Keynes' wrong assumption of making nominal wages more important than real wages leads to this wrong statement.
-He wrongly assumes that humans work for money (dollar bills, coins) and not for the food, essentials, and luxuries that that money provides
+{{< n n="Keynes' wrong assumption of making nominal wages more important than real wages leads to this wrong statement.
+He wrongly assumes that humans work for money (dollar bills, coins) and not for the food, essentials, and luxuries that that money provides" >}}

 A reduction in the existing nominal-wage <!-- money-wage --> would lead to work stoppage.
 But it does not follow that a fall in the value of the existing nominal-wage <!-- money-wage --> in terms of wage-goods would do so, if it were due to inflation.<!--   a rise in the price of the latter.  -->